OfficeDev/Microsoft-Teams-Samples/samples/bot-types-of-cards/nodejs/Readme.md

   - In a terminal, navigate to `samples/bot-types-of-cards/nodejs`

-  - Update the `.env` configuration file for the bot to use the `MicrosoftAppId` and `MicrosoftAppPassword`.
+  - Update the `.env` configuration file for the bot to use the `{{Microsoft-App-Id}}` and `{{Microsoft-App-Password}}`.
 (Note the MicrosoftAppId is the AppId created in step 1 (Setup AAD app registration in your Azure portal), the MicrosoftAppPassword is referred to as the "client secret" in step 1 (Setup for Bot) and you can always create a new client secret anytime.)

   - Install modules